State of the County

 Gwinnett also must preserve and expand its parks and recreation system, including a County trails plan to add hundreds of additional miles of walking, biking, and jogging paths that connect with each other and the County’s parks, Nash said.

 The fifth priority for future leaders will be responsible management of the County budget, including keeping the County’s Triple-AAA bond rating, Nash said.

 Nash concluded her list of challenges with a call to support early childhood literacy.
 As Gwinnett County Public Schools implements its Early Learning Strategy, the County will promote early learning through programs at County parks and summer camps.
 She announced that the County is providing seed money in its 2020 budget to fund a literacy-focused initiative with the Gwinnett County Public Library.
 The initiative will be named in honor of Shirley Carver Miller, former first lady of Georgia and a Norcross businesswoman.

-Video of the speech is available on demand and will air frequently on the county’s government access cable channels of Charter, Comcast, and AT&T- U-verse.
-A text version of the speech and a handout highlighting the previous year’s accomplishments can be found at www.gwinnettcounty.com.
+A video of the speech will air frequently on the County's government access cable channels of Charter, Comcast, and AT&T- U-verse beginning at 6:00pm Wednesday, February 12.